 The Department of Planning and Development assures that development within the city respects and promotes the heritage, appearance, and exceptional quality of life in the City of Lexington.

-The department is responsible for planning for the city, including preparing and updating the Comprehensive Plan, as well as preparing special planning studies such as the Master Plan for Jordan's Point Park, the action plan for restoration of Wood's Creek, and the plan for the renovation of the city's entrance corridors.
+The department is responsible for planning for the city, including preparing and updating the Comprehensive Plan, as well as preparing special planning studies such as the Master Plan for Jordan's Point Park, and the plan for the renovation of the city's entrance corridors.

 The City of Lexington utilizes an online G.I.S. to show parcel information within the city limits.
 You can access the City of Lexington's G.I.S. online, or you can visit the Planning and Development Department during normal office hours.

-The department is also responsible for developing, amending, and enforcing the Zoning Ordinance, Chapter 420, and subdivision regulations (including updating the Zoning Map).
+The department is also responsible for developing, amending, and enforcing the Zoning Ordinance, Zoning Map, and subdivision regulations.
 This includes coordinating site plan reviews, conditional use permit requests, design review, and rezoning requests.

-The department enforces all building and property maintenance codes which includes reviewing plans and specifications for proposed construction, issuing permits, and conducting required inspections.
+The department enforces all building and property maintenance codes which include reviewing plans and specifications for proposed construction, issuing permits, and conducting required inspections.